We have all been there; we start a new printing project that is going to take forever to finish but we have the patience of a five year old!

 This is actually quite good advice.
 As soon as I read it on Reddit, I ordered an extra one just to place it nearby.
 I just think it is “not sufficient” because this article deals with unattended printers and a fire extinguisher is rather useless when no human is around.

-If you are buying a fire extinguisher for this purpose, please keep that we are dealing with electrical equipment, so it is necessary to use a Type C extinguisher.
-The most common contain Monoammonium Phosphate and Sodium Bicarbonate because of their nonconductive properties*.
+If you are buying a fire extinguisher for this purpose, please keep in mind that we are dealing with electrical equipment, so it is necessary to use a Type C extinguisher.

 Only use the heated bed when necessary

 The logic behind this reasoning is actually quite sound.
 Heated beds are one of the major causes of fire events in 3D printing.
 If you only use it when needed, you are reducing the risk of fire without a doubt.

 It is worth mentioning that it is not always recommended to turn off the heated bed.
 I would not even dare to try printing something in ABS without a heated bed or an enclosure.